kinlu/recipe-app/TestPlan.md

 All integration tests are executed with the unit test.

-Unit tests are with "- integration test" suffix.
+Integration tests are with "- integration test" suffix.

 ### End-to-end test